-After reading this lesson, you should be able to,
+After reading this lesion, you should be able to,

-- ▶ Define Mergers and Acquisition. - ▶ Trace out the evolution of Mergers and Acquisitions in India. - Explain the different types or Forms of Mergers. - ▶ Understand the impact of Mergers and Acquisitions on Society. - ▶ Compute the Costs Benefits and tax aspects of mergers. - ▶ Know evaluation of Merger as a Capital Budgeting Decision.
+- Give the meaning of Mergers and Acquisition. - Discuss the types of Takeovers. - Trace out the evolution of Mergers and Acquisitions in India. - Explain the different types or Forms of Mergers. - · List out and discuss the Reasons for Mergers. - Discuss the benefits of Mergers. - Know the motives for Mergers and Acquisitions. - · Understand the impact of Mergers and Acquisitions on Society. - Compute the costs and Benefits of mergers. - Determine the forms of Compensation. - · Compute Swap Ratio. - Discuss the basis for determining Exchange Ratio. - Know hot to evaluate Merger Proposal (steps involved in mergers). - Know the tax aspects of Mergers and Amalgamations. - Know evaluation of Merger as a Capital Budgeting Decision.